-The National Department of Health delegated the responsibility for implementing the programme and ensuring its running to the nine Provincial Departments of Health.
-In the KwaZuluNatal province, decisions regarding where to send doctors had largely been made on the basis of the availability of posts rather than the presence of senior doctors to support them.
+The responsibility for implementing the programme and ensuring its running was delegated by the National Department of Health to the 9 Provincial Departments of Health.
+In the KwaZulu-Natal province, decisions regarding where to send doctors had largely been made on the basis of the availability of posts rather than the presence of senior doctors to support them.
 No plan was made to support the community service doctors in their positions or to assist those who would be given responsibility for supervising them.